Want to know how to test if eggs are fresh? Right this way!

-Hey friend!
-I’ve got a really easy egg freshness test for you today, that’s really handy to keep up your sleeve so that you can avoid binning perfectly edible eggs.
+I’ve got a really easy way to test if your eggs are fresh.
+It’s a really handy tip to keep up your sleeve so that you can avoid binning perfectly edible eggs.

 In our house, we always have eggs to hand.
-Unfortunately, we don’t always manage to use up all of the eggs before they reach their best before date.
-I used to throw them away when they got to this point, because, you know, that’s what the date said.
+Unfortunately, life happens and sometimes we don’t always manage to use up all of the eggs before they reach their best before date.
+I used to throw them away when they got to this point, because, you know, that’s what the date on the box said.

-I’ll admit, I was skeptical, and felt a bit distrusting of the first egg I ate that had passed it’s best before date, but did I get ill?
-No. And have I ever been ill from an egg since we moved in together six years ago?
-No. So it’s tried and trusted, let me assure you of that!
-Even the NHS say you can eat eggs after their best before date.
+I admit, I did feel skeptical the first time I tried this test out.
+Thankfully, I’m pleased to report that I didn’t get ill.
+And, actually, I have never been ill from an egg since we moved in together thirteen years ago.
+So my how to test if eggs are fresh method is tried and trusted, let me assure you of that!
+And even the NHS says you can eat eggs after their best before date.
 Again, just cook it thoroughly.

 Would you eat an egg past its expiration date?
 Or do you have any other food tips?
 Do share in the comments below!
 And do check out my failsafe tip on how to tell if milk is bad.